-- It explains to users what information you are collecting.
+- What information you collect.
 This includes technical data such as device identifiers, web addresses, location information, and “cookies.”

-- It explains how you will use or analyze any information collected.
+- How you will use or analyze any information collected.

-- It explains the circumstances under which you may share the information with third parties, including companies that may host your website or provide you with data storage services.
+- The circumstances under which you may share the information with third parties, including companies that may host your website or provide you with data storage services.

 If you found this post useful, you might also enjoy: